Sandile Ndlovu

 Sandile Ndlovu (born 1 July 1980) is a South African former professional soccer player who played as a striker.
 He played for Premier Soccer League clubs Bloemfontein Celtic, Moroka Swallows, Maritzburg United, Dynamos and Mamelodi Sundowns, and the South Africa national team.

 He hails from KwamaChibisa (Malinyane) Edendale near Pietermaritzburg.

-2004-05 PSL Player's Player of the Season.
+In the season of 2004-05 he was the PSL Player's Player of the Season.